 How to keep your mouth clean

-- Rinse your mouth several times a day.
-You can use 1 cup of warm water mixed with 1/4 teaspoon baking soda and 1/8 teaspoon salt, followed by rinsing your mouth with plain water.
+Rinse your mouth several times a day.
+You can use 2 cups (500 mL) of warm water mixed with 1/2 teaspoon (2.5 mL) baking soda and 1/4 teaspoon (1.25 mL) salt, followed by rinsing your mouth with plain water.

 How to reduce pain

-Try using a non-prescription medicine such as Anbesol or Orabase to coat your mouth sores before eating.
-If your child is under 2 years of age, ask your doctor if you can give your child numbing medicines.
+Try using a non-prescription medicine such as Orabase to coat your mouth sores before eating.

 To help ease pain, use a non-prescription medicine, such as Anbesol.
 Ask your doctor before using mouth-numbing medicine for children of any age.
 Health Canada warns that some of these can be dangerous.